utdata/icj-class/final/README.md

 Your site should be pretty and well-designed.
 Your code should also be clean, with proper indenting for parent-child related items.
 Believe me, you will thank me later.

 > Read all the directions completely before you start coding anything.
+Here are also the [slides from the design and tips lecture](https://docs.google.com/presentation/d/1hZqA9K4fYotAJFZi5T8ZXie_9eUW0odbYtKZwsxCImw/edit?usp=sharing).

 ## Requirements